harshmehta93/prometheus-k8s-monitoring/README.md

 # Prometheus Monitoring on Kubernetes
 This repository demonstrates how Prometheus can be used to monitor Kubernetes clusters.

-Prometheus is an open source monitoring framework.
+**Prometheus** is an open source monitoring framework.
 As Kubernetes is spunned from Google's Borg and Prometheus draws a lot of inspiration from Borgmon(Google's internal monitoring system), it is actively used by community to monitor Kubernetes clusters.
+Prometheus uses Grafana(https://grafana.com/) to display various metrices on dashboards.

 ## Pre-requisites:
 Following are the pre-requisites required to run this project: